The Top 11 Indoor Cycling Platforms and Apps to Get You Through Winter 2024

 Free Trial: Yes, 14 days

-VQ Velocity is an online cycling platform that preaches the idea that “fast is a skill” on the bike.
-The VQ Velocity platform focuses on two main areas within their classes: skills work—like cadence, holding aero position, or standing out of the saddle—and energy systems, like threshold focus, VO2 max focus, or a blend of the two.
+VQ Velocity is an online cycling platform specifically designed for coaches and organizations.
+The VQ Velocity platform has come a long way from its days in Beta when it focused on two main areas within their classes: skills work—like cadence, holding aero position, or standing out of the saddle—and energy systems, like threshold focus, VO2 max focus, or a blend of the two.

 RELATED: VQ Velocity Virtual Cycling Platform Extended Review